 After the treatment, there is some discomfort for about 1 hour.
 It is best relieved by using ice, cold air, or cold compresses.

 Immediately after the treatment you will look red, with tiny white dots, or pinpoint bleeding on your skin.
 These dots usually disappear the next day.
 Swelling will last a few days and redness at least 7 days.
 You can apply makeup usually after 3 days, but you usually need a few days (5-7) days off work.

 There are no special precautions before the treatment except: If you have a history of cold sores, you may need to take an anti cold sore tablet starting the day before treatment.
 If you have recently taken Ro Accutane for acne, you may more suited to non ablative fractional laser eg Fraxel.

-After the treatment, in most cases you will Take antibiotics to prevent infection (depending on the doctor’s decision) Use light non greasy moisturiser and sunscreen, the clinic will recommend one that is suitable for your skin.
+After the treatment, in most cases you will Take antibiotics to prevent infection (depending on the doctor’s decision).
+Use light non greasy moisturiser and sunscreen, the clinic will recommend one that is suitable for your skin.
 You may wish to take anti swelling tablets for a few days.
 You may wish to use compresses with white vinegar and water for the first 24 hours to reduce swelling.
-Apply makeup after the a few days.
 Wash your skin with a gentle cleanser eg Cetaphil lotion.
 If you have darker skin, you may need to use a bleaching lotion after the treatment to prevent post treatment increase in skin pigmentation.

 After one treatment session, depending on the strength of the treatment, you should notice a significant improvement in wrinkles especially around the eyes.
 Lines around the mouth are more difficult and may need more than one session.
 Acne scars usually show more improvement with the fractionated CO2 laser than with the older fraxel laser after the first treatment.